lucaselia10/restaurant-ordering-service/project_documents/caseyj_private_folder/caseyj_accomplishment_tracking_template.md

 **Goals:**

+Initial FrontEnd Design discussion and implementation

 **Activity:**

+Mock FrontEnd Design for iteration

 **Important Docs, Commits, or Code Reviews**:

+Initial FrontEnd commit of index.html and associated scripts

 **Things learned:**

+Usage of QuerySelector over getElement

 ## Week 2

 **Goals:**

+Iterate on FrontEnd html and javascript
+Prepare FrontEnd for API integration

 **Activity:**

+More FrontEnd iteration on Design
+Created placeholder functions for API integration

 **Important Docs, Commits, or Code Reviews**:

+Segregated scripts/css/resources/images into subfolders for clarity

+Created a class-based approach to FrontEnd Design with MenuItem and Cart classes, as well as a class combining certain input elements

 **Things learned:**

+Javascript is still awful, and == is a loose (truthy/falsey) comparison, strict comparisons require ===

 ## Week 3

 **Goals:**

+Finish FrontEnd functionality implementation

 **Activity:**

+Rewrite entire frontend codebase to use innerHTML for clarity, to track down and fix a bug with context/handler loss from the class-based approach

 **Important Docs, Commits, or Code Reviews**:

+Full rewrite of index.html and init and completion of admin.html

 **Things learned:**

+You need to be careful with creating elements in a loop, as when an element is added to the DOM it can cause some context/handler loss a new class reference is done in the same loop

 ## Week 4

 **Goals:**

+Finalize css design

 **Activity:**

+Implement Grid and Flexbox attributes to style programmatic elements appropriately

+Apply general styling

 **Important Docs, Commits, or Code Reviews**:

+Full styling commit

 **Things learned:**

+Testing for transparency during design should be considered

+Being a colorblind UI designer sucks